car251290/VUEFullStack/README.md

 ### Compiles and hot-reloads for development

 the server to use tools as express or node.js for getting the server running and npm run serve
+## Rest API
+the REST API as a client (e.g. cURL, browser, or also a React.js application), you could retrieve all users from the database with a HTTP GET method on the /users URI or, on the same resource, create a new user with a HTTP POST method.

 ## Tools